tebe372/MCW-Media-AI/WDS/WDS trainer guide - Media AI.md

 **Step 2: Design a proof of concept solution (60 minutes)**

-Outcome: Design a solution and prepare to present the solution to the target customer audient in a 15-minute chalk-talk format.
+Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience